 Q16.
 A batsman has retired (hurt) - how do we get his/her partnership to show correctly?

-Yes, we can do a one-time migration of any version of the old software to our online system for A$90 per database.
+Yes, we can do a database migration of any version of the old software to our online system for A$90 per database.
 All of your matches, players, grounds, grades, teams, clubs and historical data will be migrated across.
 Email your .CSD database file to email@example.com and ask for it to be migrated online.
 We can also migrate and join multiple database files - just be sure that the player, club, team, grade and ground names are identical between the databases so that duplicate records are not created.
-You need to use the online system exclusively after migrating since we only offer this service upon setting up your database.
-Note that subscription fees apply and you will be asked to purchase a subscription to the online service before your database is migrated.
+Subscription fees apply and you will be asked to purchase a subscription to the online service before your database is migrated.